Tron0/AkladellWebsite/rules.md

   - **Heavily encumbered:** -2 penalty to attack rolls and a -1 Armor Class penalty.

-  - **Severely encumbered: -**4 penalty to attack rolls and a -3 Armor Class penalty.
+  - **Severely encumbered:** -4 penalty to attack rolls and a -3 Armor Class penalty.

 **Read Magic (U)**